soikat27/soikat27/README.md

 ##

 When I’m not coding or fiddling with assignments, I’m probably binging TV-shows, or playing video games (mostly FC).
-These days when codes don't meet expectations, I keep my mental sanity with memes or watching the same FRIENDS clips —because let’s be honest, a F.R.I.E.N.D.S is the best sitcom ever!
+These days when codes don't meet expectations, I keep my mental sanity with memes or watching the same FRIENDS clips —because let’s be honest, F.R.I.E.N.D.S is the best sitcom ever!

 ## Skills and Experience
 <p align="center">